 Stone is unique within the council’s three cemeteries in that it has a woodland site in which burials take place.
 After each interment a tree is planted; native species, such as oak and lime, are preferred as they are well suited to the soil and climatic conditions at the cemetery.

 Many families desire to bring their loved ones back to Stone after cremation in Tixall Road Crematorium or elsewhere in the country and the demand for cremated remains graves continue to grow at Stone.

-All the Stafford Borough Council cemeteries are supported by The Friends of Stafford Cemeteries.
+All the Borough's cemeteries are supported by The Friends of Stafford Cemeteries.
 If you would like more information about the work of the Friends group, you can follow them on their Facebook page or you can contact Bereavement Services.

 Sanctum - Above Ground Vault

 Sanctums (above ground level) are now available at Stone.

 The Sanctum is designed to accommodate two sets of Cremated Remains.
 It consists of an above ground vault with a polished granite plaque and a flower vase provided; the plaque can be inscribed with up to eleven lines of inscription.

 The first four lines of inscription are included in the initial cost; the plaque may also accommodate an engraved motif or photo plaque.
 The container/s are placed within the vault and the inscribed plaque securely fixed to the front of the chamber.

 Stone cemetery is currently the only Borough Council-owned site where the option of a woodland burial is available.
 It has now become an increasingly popular choice and a valued option for local people.